 Healthcare professionals prescribe ciprofloxacin for sinus infection because the medication is an antibiotic that targets and kills bacteria.
 Antibiotics are a special class of medications that work to not only eliminate bacteria, but also keep them from reproducing.
 There are several different types of antibiotic.
 Ciprofloxacin works well for sinus infections because it is specially formulated for mucus-dwelling bacteria.

 General Dosage Guidelines

-It is best for a patient to take the medication with a full glass of water.
-Physicians also recommend that patients taking cipro increase fluid consumption and take the medication within two hours after eating.
+Individuals who take ciprofloxacin for sinus infections typically take the medication orally in pill form.
+It is usually best for people to take the pills with a full glass of water.
+Physicians also typically recommend that patients increase fluid consumption and take the medication within two hours after eating.
 Patients normally feel better within a few days of starting the medication.

-In rare cases, individuals who take ciprofloxacin for sinus infection might develop serious side effects that require medical treatment.
+In rare cases, individuals who take ciprofloxacin might develop serious side effects that require medical treatment.
 The medication must be stopped immediately if the patient notices bloody stools, jaundice, a change in urine output, hallucinations or seizures.
 In addition to immediately stopping the medication, the prescribing physician should be contacted immediately.

 As with any medication, ciprofloxain might interact with other drugs.
 Drug interactions can be harmful; it is important for the patient to inform the prescribing physician and pharmacist of all medications currently being taken.
 Individuals who are taking corticosteroids or an antiarrhythmic drug have to be especially careful and might find that this particular antibiotic cannot be taken safely.